MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/TeamsFx-preview-and-customize-app-manifest-vs.md

 ## Preview app manifest file

-You can either sideload an app for local, or deploy for Azure to preview the app manifest file.
+You can either sideload for local, or deploy for Azure to preview the app manifest file.
 You can preview the app manifest file by performing the following steps:

 1. Select **Project** > **Teams Toolkit**.